 What is Kimchi Jjigae?

-Kimchi Jjigae is a very popular Korean dish and was one of the first dishes that introduce me to Korean cuisine.
-It's a comforting, savory and hearty Korean stew using kimchi, tofu and other ingredients.
-It's a bit spicy, so if you cannot handle the heat, feel free to reduce the amount of gochujang sauce.
+Kimchi Jjigae is a very popular Korean dish and was one of the first dishes that introduced me to Korean cuisine.
+It's a comforting, savory, and hearty Korean stew using kimchi, tofu, and other ingredients.
+It's spicy, savory, customizable and made in 20 minutes.
 With complex flavors yet so easy to make, this Kimchi Jjigae will for sure impress just about anyone and keep you coming back for more!

 Ingredients and Substitutions